-In short-term Phase 1 and 2 studies in healthy volunteers and untreated patients with acromegaly, respectively, the effects of subcutaneously administered veldoreotide on stimulated or basal growth hormone and postprandial glucose and insulin secretion were compared with those of subcutaneous injections of immediate-release octreotide.
+In short-term phase 1 and 2 studies in healthy volunteers and untreated patients with acromegaly, respectively, the effects of subcutaneously administered immediate-release veldoreotide on stimulated or basal growth hormone and postprandial glucose and insulin secretion were compared with those of subcutaneous injections of immediate-release octreotide.
 The findings suggest that veldoreotide has similar ability as octreotide to suppress growth hormone but has reduced propensity to inhibit postprandial insulin.1,2

 No serious adverse events were observed, and mostly mild adverse events typical for SSAs such as injection site reactions and gastrointestinal side effects were reported.
 There was no evidence that veldoreotide adversely affects the liver, kidneys, or other organ systems, including the cardiovascular system.